bahorn/inputrc-bd/bggp/README.md

 * Crashing GNU Readline with an infinite recursion (not a bug that is exploitable sadly/thankfully).
 * Replacing enter with a set of commands to be ran by bash.
-* Changing the editing mode and reloading to trigger the crash with commands ran by bash.
+* Changing the keymap and reloading to trigger the crash with commands ran by bash.
+This assumes you keymap is not `vi` initially, which should be the case on ubuntu 24.04.

 ## Notes

 I thought `inputrc`s made for a kinda interesting backdoor approach but I've never really seen it documented.
-I do think some other people are aware of it though, mainly as there was a very tiny reference to checking them for forensics reasons in some slides from a [presentation by the crowdstrike guys in 2016](https://papers.put.as/papers/macosx/2016/exp-r04_hacking_exposed_the_mac_attack.pdf)
+I do think some other people are aware of it though, mainly as there was a very tiny reference to checking them for forensics reasons in a [presentation by the crowdstrike guys in 2016](https://papers.put.as/papers/macosx/2016/exp-r04_hacking_exposed_the_mac_attack.pdf)
 (slide 25).